-Trump launches 2020 re-election bid in jam-packed Orlando arena
+Trump launches re-election bid before jam-packed arena, vows to 'Keep America Great'

 "People like you have destroyed the working class by taking more of their taxes to fund a corporate-run utopia that never can exist," one user replied.
 "Wealth is decided by the rarity of your skill set, not how hard you work, Mr. 3 mansions and an Audi R8."

 Trump is ahead of his Democrat rivals in key battleground states and "voters overall" support re-electing him, a Republican National Committee (RNC) memo obtained by Fox News claimed.
 The memo came amid reports of the president struggling in polls putting him up against potential 2020 opponents, including Biden.
 A Fox News poll showed similar numbers.

 But, according to the RNC, its own massive data operation told a different story.
 According to the committee's numbers, Trump has a higher approval than disapproval rating in the battleground states of Ohio and Pennsylvania while a majority of Florida voters (53 percent) supported re-electing him.

-Polls are only one key factor, analysts have emphasized.
-While Tuesday's crowd size will be touted by the president's campaign -- and surely beats the crowds gathering to see his would-be rivals right now -- other numbers tell the full story of the incumbent's advantage.

-One of them is $40.8 million.
-That’s the unprecedented amount of cash-on-hand the Trump campaign had in its coffers as of the start of the second quarter of fundraising on April 1.
+Trump has an unprecedented $40.8 million in cash-on-hand, as of the start of the second quarter of fundraising on April 1.
 While that would be a massive war chest on its own, the Trump campaign, the Republican National Committee and their joint fundraising committees had a combined $82 million cash-on-hand going into the second quarter.

-Another number is 80 – the number of staffers right now on the campaign’s payroll.
-The campaign told Fox News those people have been spread out between the offices in Rosslyn, Virginia – right across the Potomac River from the capital – as well as in the official headquarters in New York City, and some in the field.

-But, that staff is supplemented and assisted by the RNC’s massive manpower in the nation’s capital and a presence in all 50 states -- to give the Trump campaign resources they could have only dreamed of at this point in the 2016 cycle.

-Fox News' Mike Emanuel, Holly McKay, Sam Dorman, Paul Steinhauser, and The Associated Press contributed to this report.
+Fox News' Mike Emanuel, Hollie McKay, Sam Dorman, Paul Steinhauser, and The Associated Press contributed to this report.